5kr/5kr/README.md

 <h2> About Suresh Kumar⚡:</h2>

+I'm a passionate Data Science Enthusiast.
 I love to read, enjoy music and explore nature outdoors.

 <h2>📫 How to reach me:</h2>